-Hi-tech research R&D facility with strong environmental credentials, built on the Welcome Trust's Cambridge campus
+Hi-tech research R&D facility with strong environmental credentials, built on the Wellcome Trust's Cambridge campus

 Technical Hub for bioinformatics on the Wellcome Trust Genome Campus

 - Over 5,000m2 of hi-tech R&D facilities on Cambridge science campus

 - 85 groups use for world-leading research to understand how biology works

 - Sustainability features include photovoltaic panels providing 10% of energy

 EMBL’s European Bioinformatics Institute (EMBL- EBI), in Cambridgeshire, is a renowned global leader in bioinformatics, the science of analysing, storing and sharing large biological data sets that is essential to discovering how genes affect the health of humans, plants and animals.

 Life scientists all over the world use EMBL- EBI’s infrastructure to share and access data to drive cutting-edge research in genomics andmolecular biology.